Fixes In Action

 What We Fixed: Defined four pipeline stages with clear criteria and added a central dashboard the whole team could use.

-Outcome: Sales started closing in the month forecasted, the team used the same language for prospect stages and deals moved through the pipeline without errors.
+Outcome: Sales started closing in the month forecasted, the team used the same language for each stage and deals moved through the pipeline without errors.

 -